Rethinking STS and NLI in Large Language Models: Collective Human Opinion

-Similarly, in \figref{fig:chaosnli-systemrole-divergence} for \chaosnli, the distributional divergence between annotators and simulated raters by model system roles spans from 0 to 400, while KL-divergence between ten roles and ten runs in the same role is much smaller, with the majority concentrating within 50.\footnote{Bootstrap is applied to sample 100 judgements, imitating 100 annotations in \chaosnli.} Moreover, distributions of both KL and JSD of (annotators, ten roles) and (annotators, ten runs under the role of PhD student) are similar.
-It indicates that the effect of setting different roles is similar to running multiple times under the same role.
-That is, prompting models using different roles is either unable to unlock LLM's capability, or despite of powerful LLMs, personalised prediction remains challenging.
+Similarly, in \figref{fig:chaosnli-systemrole-divergence} for \chaosnli, the distributional divergence between annotators and simulated raters (system roles) spans from 0 to 400, while KL-divergence between ten roles and ten runs in the same role is much smaller, with the majority concentrating within 50.\footnote{Bootstrap is applied to sample 100 judgements, imitating 100 annotations in \chaosnli.} Moreover, distributions of both KL and JSD of (annotators, ten roles) and (annotators, ten runs under the role of PhD student) are similar.
+It indicates that the impact of setting different roles is similar to running multiple times under the same role.